weakish/weakish.github.com/dive-into/jupyter-lab.md

 Multiple view(tabs) can be opened for the same notebook, with synced content.

-The blue collapser button on left of each cell can trigger collapsing and expanding cells.
+The blue collapse button on left of each cell can trigger collapsing and expanding cells.

 Right-click on a notebook and select "New Console for Notebook" can attach to the notebook kernel.
 This provides a log of all computations done in the kernel (in the order in the order in which they were done),